Sarahon/docs/src/en/ss14-by-example/fluent-and-localization.md

 # Fluent & Localization
 The localization system is what pulls up human-readable text strings so that they can be translated by other servers if they so choose.
-Mainline SS14 only supports English, but other servers are free to add additional language support.
+Goob Station only supports English, but forks are free to add additional language support.

 Localization is done with [Project Fluent](https://www.projectfluent.org/) (from now on just 'Fluent').
 It's a project for a better localization system invented by Mozilla for Firefox.
 It's relatively new but has notable improvements over older systems like `gettext`.
 With old systems like gettext, the code still contains the "english" version of the string.
 This however does not work well in practice because English lacks (for better or worse) many nuances other languages might have.
 Fluent solves this by not even having English in the code.

 ## Basic Overview

 The basic idea is that the code and prototypes themselves contains no human-presented text strings.
 All actual text presented to humans is instead specified in `.ftl` files inside `Resources/Locale/<language code>`.
-So for (US) English it'd be `space-station-14/Resources/Locale/en-US/`, French would be `.../fr-FR/`, etc...
+So for (US) English it'd be `Goob-Station/Resources/Locale/en-US/`, French would be `.../fr-FR/`, etc.

+Like prototypes however, unless modifying an existing localization, all new localizations should be placed within a folder named `Goobstation`, followed by the regular folder structure, `Goob-Station/Resources/Locale/en-US/Goobstation/`, for example `Goob-Station/Resources/Locale/en-US/Goobstation/forensics/residues.ftl`.

-An example of a real localization directory can be found [here](https://github.com/space-wizards/space-station-14/tree/master/Resources/Locale/en-US), SS14's English (US/Default) localization.
+An example of a real localization directory can be found [here](https://github.com/Goob-Station/Goob-Station/tree/master/Resources/Locale/en-US), GS14's English (US/Default) localization.

-These localized text strings can be retrieved in-game with the `Loc.GetString()` method (and similar).
+These localized text strings can be retrieved in code with the `Loc.GetString()` method (and similar).

 Note that you can find a complete overview of Fluent's markup syntax, with examples and live playground, on [its website](https://www.projectfluent.org/) (see "syntax guide" on the top).